SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Books

 I am listing here free books or books that you can access for free from the provided links.
+I am listing books that are related to statistics, machine learning and artificial intelligence or connected in general to data science.

 | Link | Topic | Year | Description |
 | --------- | ------ | ------ |------ |